chywang/CN-WikiCatReader/README.md

 1. total-isa-expand.txt: The extracted is-a relations from Chinese Wikipedia categories.

+Part II: Pattern-based Non-hypernymy Relation Extraction

+Please run the programs according to the following order.

++ WikiDicGenerator (in the nontaxonomic package)

+Required Input:

+1. cat.txt: Entity and category names in Chinese Wikipedia.

+It generates dictionaries of Chinese Wikipedia entities.

++ RelationPatternMiner (in the nontaxonomic package)

+It extracts frequent category patterns from Chinese Wikipedia categories.

++ RelationPatternConfCalculator (in the nontaxonomic package)

+It computes confidence scores for frequent category patterns.

++ VerbBasedFilter (in the nontaxonomic package)

+It selects confident category patterns based on threshold filering and POS rules.

++ VerbBasedRelationExtractor (in the nontaxonomic package)

+It extracts non-hypernymy relations from selected patterns.

+Final Outputs:

+1. verb-relations.txt

+2. verb-relations-infer.txt

 **Dependencies**

 1. This software is run in the JaveSE-1.8 environment.
 With a large probability, it runs properly in other versions of JaveSE as well.
 However, there is no guarantee.